BandArt Orchestra: Special characteristics

-BandArt is an orchestra without the conductor usual figure in the stage so it requires a deep interaction and hard team work by its members.
+BandArt is an orchestra without the conductor's usual figure on the stage, so it requires a deep interaction and hard team work by its members.
 They keep a special attention and that’s when “with side by side work upper bounds are achieved".
 This leads to play on numerous occasions standing up, generating a feel and energy close to rock and roll and establishing strong emotional bonds with the public.
 This can be appreciated by attending any of their concerts and also in the documentary BandArt, filmed by Iván Valdés.
 It has been said that BandArt "is an example of the rejuvenation of classical music in its symphonic version and develops another way of playing".

 Recordings

 Several BandArt interpretation had been recorded:

-Orfeo ed Euridice by Christoph Willibald Gluck had been performed by BandArt and La Fura dels Baus at Castell de Peralada’s Festival in 2011.
-It was recorded by Unitel Classical, available in DVD and also in YouTube.
+Orfeo ed Euridice by Gluck had been performed by BandArt and La Fura dels Baus at Castell de Peralada’s Festival in 2011.
+It was recorded by Unitel Classical, available in DVD and also on YouTube.

-Ludwig van Beethoven Piano Concert No. 4 in G major, BandArt Orchestra with Javier Perianes, piano; Gordan Nikolic, concertmaster; were recorded at the National Auditorium of Music in Madrid for Los clásicos the TV program of classical music on RTVE in 2008.
+Ludwig van Beethoven's Piano Concert No. 4 in G major, BandArt Orchestra with Javier Perianes, piano; Gordan Nikolic, concertmaster; were recorded at the National Auditorium of Music in Madrid for Los clásicos the TV program of classical music on RTVE in 2008.

-Ludwig van Beethoven Symphony No. 7 in A major (Opus 92), BandArt Orchestra; Gordan Nikolic, concertmaster; were recorded at the National Auditorium of Music in Madrid for Los clásicos the TV program of classical music on RTVE in February 2008.
+Ludwig van Beethoven's Symphony No. 7 in A major, Op.
+92, BandArt Orchestra; Gordan Nikolic, concertmaster; were recorded at the National Auditorium of Music in Madrid for Los clásicos in February 2008.

-The documentary “BandArt” by Iván Valdés shows how the orchestra works.
+The documentary BandArt by Iván Valdés shows how the orchestra works.

 Social activities

 Social integration through the arts is a vital part of their activities.
-Due to this social vocation, from its foundation to the present, members of the ensemble have taken part in a number of activities with refugees, in prisons, retirement homes, disability associations, schools(working especially with children with risk of social exclusion) and hospitals.
+Due to this social vocation, from its foundation to the present, members of the ensemble have taken part in a number of activities with refugees, in prisons, retirement homes, disability associations, schools (working especially with children with risk of social exclusion) and hospitals.
 In order to develop these projects, BandArt has been supported by Teatro Real, Fundación Don Juan de Borbón, Fundación ONCE, Patrimonio Nacional and Zuflucht Kultur, within others.